 Takashimaya Times Square towers over the Shinjuku Station's south exit.
-This modern department store houses a family of major Japanese outlets including clothing icon Uniqlo, bookstore giant Kinokuniya, and the lifestyle store Tokyu Hands, filled with weird and wonderful Japanese and international items.
+This modern department store houses major Japanese outlets including clothing icon Uniqlo, bookstore giant Kinokuniya, and the lifestyle store Tokyu Hands, filled with weird and wonderful Japanese and international items.
 If you're looking for affordable luxury goods, the store also offers tax-free shopping for international guests, so be sure to pack your passport before you visit.

 Shinjuku Southern Terrace

 Once you're done exploring Takashimaya Times Square, make your way along the east deck that connects the shopping center with Shinjuku Southern Terrace and continue on to the west exit.
 Just beyond the west exit is where you'll find another cluster of electronic outlets including Yodobashi Camera, boasting the largest Yodabashi floor area in all of Japan.
-If for some reason you couldn't find exactly what you were looking for along Shinjuku Dori, chances are you'll find it here.

 Odakyu and Keio Hyakkaten

 If you're heading back to Shinjuku Station and have a little extra time, it's also worth popping into Odakyu department store, which is located right next to the west exit of Shinjuku Station.
 Another place close by is Keio Hyakkaten, positioned in the northwest corner of the station.
 The buses that travel to and from Narita airport also stop in front of Keio Hyakkaten, making it convenient for a last-minute shopping trip.

 out of found this information helpful.